RoboChor/robethichor-ethics-based-negotiation/README.md

 Configuration and running facilities can be found in the `scalability_experiments/` folder.

 > [!NOTE]
+> Test cases used for running experiments are already contained into the repository.
 > To generate new test cases, use the `generate_test_cases.py` python script:
 > ```
 > python3 generate_test_cases --n <N> --p <P> --c <NUMBER_OF_CASES>